jcmturner/rpc/README.md

 * max_is
 * size_is

-An array is conformant if the IDL definition includes one of the following attributes:
+An array is varying if the IDL definition includes one of the following attributes:
 * last_is
 * first_is
 * length_is